nonprofit marketing plan template

 According to the Hoth: “Over 50% of all internet searches are voice-activated, and that number will continue to increase as more people purchase smart speakers and start using voice features on their mobile devices.”

 If you believe Voice Search Optimization will be a growth channel for you in 2024, you will want to optimize for three major platforms: Alexa, Siri, and Google Assistant.
-You will want to do optimization on all three for best results.
+For best results, optimize for all three.

 How we speak is changing how we search.